giros-dit/vnx-kubespray/README.md

 ![kubespray](tutorial_kubespray/docs/kubespray-logo.png)

-For this version of the scenario [Flannel CNI](https://github.com/flannel-io/flannel) network plugin is used.
+For this version of the scenario [Calico CNI](https://github.com/projectcalico/calico) network plugin is used.

 ## Scenario topology